Abdull-a-h/FYP-Management-System/README.md

  Missing Evaluation Report: This report contains all the missing evaluations like missing assessment items of the students, missing student evaluation by any faculty member.
- FYPs Supervised by Faculty Report: This report contains that which faculty member is supervising which FYPs and workload count.
+FYPs Supervised by Faculty Report: This report contains that which faculty member is supervising which FYPs and workload count.
- Grades Report: This report contains grades statistics of students who get A’s grade, and other grades also, statistics of faculty member who gave the most A’s grade.
+Grades Report: This report contains grades statistics of students who get A’s grade, and other grades also, statistics of faculty member who gave the most A’s grade.

-Panel Members Interface
+Panel Members Interface:
 This view will be for the faculty members so only those faculty members access it who are part of any panel.
 The panel members view the FYPs that are part of their panel like group members of the FYP, description of the FYP etc. It is mandatory that every panel member that is present